Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe

 . └── downloads/ └── <CLASSIF name>/ ├── <CLASSIF name>_<gee tile id>.tif ├── <CLASSIF name>_<gee tile id>.tif ├── ... ├── <CLASSIF name>_<gee tile id>.tif └── <CLASSIF name>_<gee tile id>.vrt

-Understanding how images are stored in a Classification output is only required if you want to manually use them.
+Understanding how images are stored in an optical mosaic is only required if you want to manually use them.
 The SEPAL applications are bound to this tiling system and can digest this information for you.

-The data are stored in a folder using the name of the Classification as it was set in the first section of this documentation.
-As the amount of data is spatially too large to be exported at once, the data are cut into small pieces and brought back together in a
+The data are stored in a folder using the name of the optical mosaic as it was created in the first section of this article.
+As the data are spatially too big to be exported at once, they are divided into smaller pieces and brought back together in a